EkaterinaZakh/Bikery/README.md

 ## 📝 License

-This project is licensed under the Copyright © 2024 Alexander Grimalyak, Ekaterina Zakharova, Roman Dakaev and Ivanov Ivan.
+This project is licensed under the Copyright © 2024 Alexander Grimalyak, Ekaterina Zakharova, Roman Dakaev and Ivan Ivanov.